Austria–Mexico relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as an Agreement on Cultural Exchanges (1974); Agreement on Air Transportation (1995); Agreement on the Promotion and Protection of Investments (1998) and an Agreement on the Avoidance of Double-Taxation and Tax Evasion (2004).

+Transportation

+There are direct flights between Vienna International Airport and Cancún International Airport with Austrian Airlines.

 Trade relations

 In 1997, Mexico and the European Union (which includes Austria) signed a free trade agreement.
-In 2018, two-way trade between both nations amounted to US$2.1 billion.
-Austria is Mexico's 34th biggest foreign direct investor.
-Between 1999 - 2016, Austrian companies invested over US$284 million in Mexico.
+In 2023, two-way trade between both nations amounted to US$2.3 billion.
 Austria's main exports to Mexico include: pharmaceutical products, steel, aluminum and paper.
 Mexico's main exports to Austria include: machinery, electronics, car parts and beer.
-Mexican multinational companies América Móvil and Nemak operate in Austria.
+Mexican multinational companies América Móvil and Nemak (among others) operate in Austria.